Scandinavian Working Papers in Business Administration

 Kyriaki Tselika: Dept. of Business and Management Science, Norwegian School of Economics, Postal: NHH , Department of Business and Management Science, Helleveien 30, N-5045 Bergen, Norway

-Abstract: We study how uncertainty about future climate policy affects the valuation of oil resources.
-Using a structural model of extraction and exploration applied to field-level data from the Norwegian Continental Shelf, we estimate the impact of climate policy uncertainty (CPU) on the shadow prices of both discovered and undiscovered oil.
-We find that higher CPU lowers these marginal values, especially after the 2015 Paris Agreement, reducing incentives to extract and explore.
-This decline translates into an implicit carbon cost of $15–$38 per tonne of carbon dioxide emitted.
-Unlike a Pigouvian tax, this shadow cost does not scale with emissions intensity or generate fiscal revenue.
-As a result, it reduces production and emissions in a diffuse and economically inefficient manner, without rewarding low emitters or financing green transition policies.
+Abstract: We study how perceived uncertainty associated with future decarbonization policy affects the valuation and management of oil resources.
+We develop a novel Climate Policy Uncertainty (CPU) index for Norway and embed it within a structural model of extraction and exploration, estimated using field-level data from the Norwegian Continental Shelf.
+Our findings indicate that elevated policy risk reduces the shadow prices of both discovered and undiscovered oil reserves, especially in the period following the 2015 Paris Agreement, thereby weakening incentives to extract and explore.
+This decline corresponds to an implicit average carbon cost of approximately $6 per tonne of carbon dioxide, reaching up $24 per tonne of carbon dioxide.
+Unlike a Pigouvian tax, this implicit cost does not scale with emissions intensity or generate fiscal revenue, resulting in a diffuse and economically inefficient reduction in fossil fuel production and emissions and a net welfare loss.

 Keywords: Oil Industry; Climate Policy; Decision-Making under Risk and Uncertainty